BasharDlaleh/puppet_micork8s_module/README.md

     master ipv4:               10.206.32.100
     NFS shared folder:         /mnt/k8s_nfs_share

+so you just have to include the module in your puppet manifest:

 `include microk8s`

 **Note:** by default we are defining a local NFS storage on the host on the path /mnt/k8s_nfs_share which is better than using Kubernetes hostpath storage but you can disable that as you will see in the section below.